 Individual Self-Assessment Reflection Journal

 Reflection nurtures personal development by cultivating life-long learning skills, fostering understanding, refining problem solving skills, and acquiring additional knowledge, skills and abilities thereby building confidence.
-To encourage in-depth reflection and critical thinking, there is a reflection journal due every week.
+To encourage in-depth reflection and critical thinking, there is a reflection journal due every week for seven weeks.
 Some weeks the focus will be self-assessment.
 Other weeks the topic will relate to team management or assessment.
 It is important to combine reflections with a cognitive analysis of the readings, specialized terms, concepts, theories and other materials presented in the course.
 It is also expected that the concepts presented in the readings will be applied to real life examples related to the topic.
 Reflection Journals should be approximately 1-2 pages, using APA style citations and reference list as appropriate.
 Reflection journals are due on Sunday by 11:59 PM.

 Final Summary Paper Project

 Each student will prepare a Final Summary Paper focused on the subject of team work.
+The emphasis of the project is the application of theory to practice.
+In the paper, students will consider how they would apply concepts associated with a selected teamwork topic to improve either a past, current or upcoming team experience.
+Students are invited to choose a team focused topic for their final project from the Topics List; however, if the student wishes to pursue a different line of inquiry, they should contact the instructor to discuss.
 A list of topics is included below.
-Students are invited to choose a team focused topic for their final project from the Topics List; however, if the student wishes to pursue a different line of inquiry, they should contact the instructor to discuss.
-The emphasis of the project is the application of theory to practice.
-Students will consider how they would apply concepts associated with the selected topic to improve either a past, current or upcoming team experience.